WOWT: History

 On January 7, 2015, Gray Television stations WOWT, WIBW (Topeka, Kansas), and KAKE (Wichita, Kansas; no longer owned by them) were dropped from Cox cable lineups as a retransmission deal expired.
 The previous agreement expired on December 31, but a one-week extension was agreed upon before the current blackout.
 After a dispute lasting several days, a new agreement was reached on January 11, 2015, and the three Gray Television stations returned to Cox cable lineups.

+In May 2026, WOWT launched Golden Spike Sports and Entertainment Network on its sixth subchannel in partnership with the Omaha Storm Chasers of Minor League Baseball.
+The network airs all Storm Chaser home games.

 6_{2}O

 In October 2005, WOWT launched a second digital subchannel as a UPN affiliate, branded as "UPN Omaha".
 The subchannel became an independent station branded as "6_{2}O", when The WB and UPN shut down in September 2006 (former WB affiliate KXVO (channel 15) now carries WB and UPN successor The CW, while Fox affiliate KPTM (channel 42) carries MyNetworkTV on its second digital subchannel).

 After that, 6.2 became affiliated with Universal Sports.
 However, when Universal Sports transitioned exclusively to cable and satellite distribution, WOWT dropped the network on October 1, 2011, replacing it with a local weather service known as "The Weather Authority Channel", an affiliate of The Local AccuWeather Channel.
 KETV (channel 7) dropped The Local AccuWeather Channel in September 2011 to switch its second subchannel to MeTV.